arcus/education_modules/tidy_data/tidy_data.md

 ### Multiple Variables in One Column

 In section 3.2 of his article, Hadley shows data from the World Health Organization.
 In this dataset, related to tuberculosis, there's a column named, simply "column".
-This "column" is a hybrid: it contains sex (m or f) and age (0-14 years, 15-24 years, and so on, to 65+).
+This is not original WHO data, but represents an interim step in transforming the original data to a more tidy form.
+This interim step (called "molten" data) has made some important improvements in the data, but more work needs to be done.
+The column entitled "column" is hybrid: it contains sex (m or f) and age (0-14 years, 15-24 years, and so on, to 65+).
 It is in a condensed form that we would judge "messy".
 See a shortened version of this messy data below:

 | country | year | column | cases |